 - Times when managers are not well-positioned to resolve conflict

 - Times formal procedures dictate its use

-In personal settings, you can use mediation when working with a loved one to reach a collaborative decision related to a mental health situation, including:
+In personal settings, you can use mediation when working with a loved one to reach a collaborative decision, including:

 - Developing a viable living agreement